mindofai/mindofai.github.io/_posts/2023-06-07-Azure Messaging Quickstart: Service Bus.md

 If you have any questions or wish to explore specific topics further, feel free to reach out to me:

-- Bryan Anthony Garcia: @mindofai | bryananthonygarcia@live.com
+- Bryan Anthony Garcia
+- @mindofai
+- bryananthonygarcia@live.com

 Thank you for reading!